Skip to main content

 5. Don’t forget to rinse the scrub off after.
 You can use hot or cold water for this part.

-6. If you use add-ins, a sink trap will help catch the herbs from getting stuck in the drain.
+6. If you use add-ins, a sink trap will help keep the herbs from getting stuck in the drain.

 The Restrictions of Epsom Salt Baths